divkar24/15418-final-project-website/index.md

 |:------|:------------------------------------|:------------------------------------------|
 | 6     | Further optimizations + parallelisation methods       | We hope to implement 2-3 different optimizations (such as level-of-detail techniques or roving capsule meshes) but may run out of time  |

-We plan to show a visualised demo of our parallelised beam search, as well as an example application of beam search for NLP to illustrate the spedups that we have achieved during the final presentation along with speedup graphs illustrating the performance benefits we saw.
+We plan to show a visualised demo of our parallelised beam search, as well as an example application of beam search for NLP to illustrate the speedups that we have achieved during the final presentation, along with speedup graphs illustrating the performance benefits we saw.

 # Platform Choice